dconroy/PropertyChain/README.md

-# PUIDOnChain - FOR DEMONSTRATION ONLY
+# PropertyChain - FOR DEMONSTRATION ONLY
 Distributed REALTOR PUID Tracking on Hyperledger Fabric